CoilSeb/AsteroidsWorkshop/Markdown.md

 * We will edit and name our layers and masks by clicking on the three vertical dots next to the `Layers` and `Masks` sections
 * Click on `Edit Layers` and change the `Layer 1` name to `Player`, `Layer 2` name to `Bullet`, and `Layer 3` name to `Asteroid`
 * This has changed the names of the layers and the masks
-* Afte changing the names we can click the three vertical dots again and click on `Bullets` for the layer and `Asteroids` for the mask
+* After changing the names we can click the three vertical dots again and click on `Bullets` for the layer and `Asteroids` for the mask
 * Now we will do the same for the `Player` node
 * Click on the `Player` node in the scene
 * Find the `Collision` property in the `Inspector` tab